elegant-scipy/elegant-scipy/markdown/ch6.markdown

 is one value to fall on the wrong side of the threshold for the approach to fail.

-As an example, suppose you want to cut your army off from the enemy's, on the other side of the river, and intelligence suggests that you need $t$ kilograms of TNT to blow each bridge crossing the river, but the bridges in your own territory can withstand $t+1$ kg.
+As an example, suppose you are at war, and your enemy is camped just across the river from your forces.
+You want to cut them off, so you decide to blow up all the bridges between you.
+Intelligence suggests that you need $t$ kilograms of TNT to blow each bridge crossing the river, but the bridges in your own territory can withstand $t+1$ kg.
 You might, having just read chapter 3 of *Elegant SciPy*, order your commandos to detonate $t$ kg of TNT on every bridge in the region.
 But, if intelligence was wrong about just *one* bridge crossing